Follitropin alfa (Subcutaneous)

 Pharmacologic Class: Human Follicle Stimulating Hormone

-Uses For follitropin alfa
+Uses for follitropin alfa

 Follitropin alfa is a hormone identical to follicle-stimulating hormone (FSH) produced by the pituitary gland.
 FSH helps to develop eggs in the ovaries.

-Follitropin alfa is also used as a fertility medicine to help men with low sperm counts produce more sperms.
+Follitropin alfa injection is also used as a fertility medicine to help men with low sperm counts produce more sperms.
 Treatment with human chorionic gonadotropin should come before treatment with follitropin alfa.
 This pretreatment elevates the amount of testosterone to the correct level.
 Treatment with human chorionic gonadotropin should continue as long as follitropin alfa is being used.

 Some patients may be treated with another hormone called gonadotropin-releasing hormone agonist (GnRHa) before starting treatment with follitropin alfa.
 GnRHa reduces the amount of FSH released from the pituitary gland.
 This is done so that the doctor can replace their FSH with follitropin alfa in the proper amounts each day to achieve fertility.

-follitropin alfa is available only with your doctor's prescription.
+Follitropin alfa is available only with your doctor's prescription.

-Before Using follitropin alfa
+Before using follitropin alfa